ilg-physics-ucsb/ManualSite/showcase.md

 ### Columnation
-In order to accomodate a row of images, the site makes use of W3.CSS standard columnization.
+In order to accommodate a row of images, the site makes use of W3.CSS standard columnization.
 Each full figure generates a row div class containing 12 equally sized columns.
 These are visualized in the figure below

 ::::::Figure